 When a notification originator wishes to generate a notification, it must first determine in which context the information to be conveyed in the notification exists, i.e., it must determine the contextEngineID and contextName.
 It must then determine the set of management targets to which the notification should be sent.
-The application must also determine, for each management target, whether the notification message should contain an SNMPv2-Trap PDU or Inform PDU, and if it is to contain an Inform PDU, the number of retries and retransmission algorithm.
+The application must also determine, for each management target, what specific PDU type the notification message should contain, and if it is to contain a Confirmed-Class PDU, the number of retries and retransmission algorithm.